kubernetes/kubernetes/docs/persistent-volumes.md

 A volume will be in one of the following phases:

-* Available -- a free resource resource that is not yet bound to a claim
+* Available -- a free resource that is not yet bound to a claim
 * Bound -- the volume is bound to a claim
 * Released -- the claim has been deleted, but the resource is not yet reclaimed by the cluster
 * Failed -- the volume has failed its automatic reclamation